Spectroscopy of TOI-1259B -- an unpolluted white dwarf companion to an inflated warm Saturn: Discussion

 Whilst the WD spectrum produced from our observations shows no signs of such pollution in TOI-1259B, the absence of such lines does not conclusively rule out that this WD has not ever had planets or has not ever been polluted by planetary material in the past.
 Specifically, given the age and architecture of the TOI-1259 system, a variety of scenarios may explain the current absence of metal lines, while still allowing for frequent pollution events.

-For example, the presence of the stellar companion may have driven most planetary material into the white dwarf progenitor during the main sequence and red giant phases via the Kozai-Lidov mechanism \citep{kozai1962,lidov1962,naoz2016}, with only a small amount of material available for accretion for the WD \citep[a scenario discussed in][]{stephan2017}.
+For example, the presence of the stellar companion may have driven most planetary material into the white dwarf progenitor during the main sequence and red giant phases via the Kozai-Lidov mechanism \citep{kozai1962,lidov1962,naoz2016,Martin2016}, with only a small amount of material available for accretion for the WD \citep[a scenario discussed in][]{stephan2017}.
 These pollution events may also only occur sporadically, with accreted material quickly settling into the deeper WD layers, avoiding detection.
-Since the WD has already cooled significantly, its settling timescale ought to be rather short \citep{Paquette1986}.
+For our WD we expect a settling timescale of $\approx5000-10,000$ years, which is much shorter than the cooling timescale \citep{Paquette1986,Bedard2020}.
 As the Kozai-Lidov mechanism is only effective on bodies in specific parts of the eccentricity-inclination parameter space, there may also still be significant amounts of planetary material left on orbits that do not allow them to come close to the WD.

 In order to determine if the presence of a stellar companion aids or hinders to pollute WDs with planetary material, a larger sample of WDs in binaries will have to be observed to allow comparisons with the expected value of $25-50$ percent from single WD observations.